Phlebotomy Certification Kreidersville, Pennsylvania

 Preparing to take the Certification Exam

 Once you have registered to take the competency exam, you should prepare by reviewing examination materials provided to you by the credentialing agency.
 Every agency has related materials based upon their competency exams.
 Be certain to study each day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly enlarge your chances of passing the certification exam.
-NPS provides full breakdown materials, unlimited practice exams and three chances to attempt the national certification exam.
+NPS provides full breakdown materials, unlimited practice exams and one chance to attempt the national certification exam.

 After you have passed the final exam, your credentials are hurriedly inputted in the national registry and a digital copy of your credentials is available in your account.
 Your digital copy, paired with your NPS transcripts, should be downloaded and printed for use as proof of certification.